Empowering Individuals with Intellectual Disabilities

 What We do

-Supportive Living Services provide individuals with intellectual and developmental disabilities the opportunity to live in their own homes or in shared community settings while receiving personalized support.
-Through the DHS DDS HCBS Waiver, these services help individuals with daily living activities such as personal care, meal preparation, medication assistance, transportation, and household management.
-Supportive Living also focuses on building independence, social connections, and life skills, while promoting health, safety, dignity, and choice.
-Services are tailored to each person’s needs and goals, empowering individuals to actively participate in their community and live fulfilling, self-directed lives.
+Supportive Living Services are at the heart of what we do.
+We partner with individuals with intellectual and developmental disabilities so they can live in their own homes or in shared community settings with the support they need to thrive.
+Through the DHS DDS HCBS Waiver, our Supportive Living team assists with daily living activities such as personal care, meal preparation, medication assistance, transportation, and household management.
+Our Supportive Living Services are designed to build independence, strengthen social connections, and develop everyday life skills while always promoting health, safety, dignity, and choice.
+Every support plan is tailored to the person’s unique needs and goals, empowering them to direct their own lives and participate fully in their community.

 Regulatory Authority and Program Oversight